The Paint Shop

 Click on these links below for your paints, find your colour (see above), then choose your size.
 (See my size Recommendation above.)

 Level 2 colours: * New Gamboge, * Permanent Alizarin Crimson, * Winsor Blue Green Shade (same as Phthalo blue) For students who know they love it: Recommend 14ml in all these colours AS THEY'RE very strong.
-Also, please top up Level 1 colours in the biggest tubes (up to 37ml in each except P. Rose) you feel comfortable with.
+Also, please top up Level 1 colours in the biggest tubes you feel comfortable with.
 See size recommendations above.

 Level 2 Equipment: There are some excellent brush choices here, however many good choices in your local stores too, (See the Level 2 equipment list page.) such as the beautiful Rosemary & Co Kolinsky sable.
 For all heavier, bulky items: paper sheets and pads, other random equipment I recommend you purchase at your local store.
 Click on these links for your paints etc, find your colour (see above,) then choose your size.
 Recommendations above.
 Don't forget to read my tips below for best purchasing practices.

-Level 3 there are no new colours for Level 3
+Level 3 colours: there are no new colours for Level 3

 please just top up the colours you already have - the biggest tubes you feel comfortable with.
 See lists and buttons above.